MochaCoo/Mini-Hook/README.md

 # Mini-Hook
 mini thread-safe x86/x64 inline hook, it only overwrites the first 5 bytes of the function.
-It uses a mini disassembly engine(LDASM) from Blackbone.
+It uses a tiny disassembly engine(LDASM) from Blackbone.